 You can also donate to other organisations supported by NFAW.

-The Agnes Robertson Education Fund was established by Business and Professional Women Australia to be available to assist girls and women, irrespective of creed or colour, to continue their education in any field and at any time.
+The Agnes Robertson Education Fund was established by Business and Professional Women Australia to be available to assist girls and women to continue their education in any field and at any time.
 Visit the BPWA website at www.bpw.com.au

 Casting for Recovery (CfR) ACT aims to enhance the quality of life of women, who are recovering from breast cancer, through the therapeutic sport of fly fishing, within a supportive environment at weekend retreats.
 The CfR program is open to all women who have experienced breast cancer, of all ages and and stages of recovery, at no cost to them.
 This innovative program has attracted endorsements from medical and psychosocial experts.